aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/get-warnings-for-font-substitution-while-rendering-excel-file/_index.md

 |**Not all fonts are rendered correctly**|
 | :- |
 |![todo:image_alt_text](get-warnings-for-font-substitution-while-rendering-excel-file_1.png)|
-Aspose.Cells will substitute the fonts in the cells A6 and A7 with suitable fonts as shown below.
+Aspose.Cells will substitute the fonts in cells A6 and A7 with suitable fonts as shown below.

 |**Substituted fonts**|
 | :- |